Flavor and fragrance engineering

 Internships and tutored projects in M2

 In M2, projects led by professionals from the perfume and flavor industries enable students to reinforce their autonomy and help them build their career plans through experimentation.
-These projects are carried out in the fields of aromatic formulation and functional perfumery.
+These projects are conducted in the fields of aromatic formulation and functional perfumery.

 Long internships in industry in M1 and M2

-The long internships (5 to 6 months) in industry required in M1 and M2 are essential.
+The long industrial internships (5 to 6 months) required in M1 and M2 are essential.
 The team in charge of training is extremely vigilant about the quality of these internships, ensuring that trainees are offered a genuine professional project, which will be the subject of a written report and an oral presentation.
 Tutors are chosen from among the teaching and research staff, according to their area of specialization.
-Students graduating from the ICAP master's program thus acquire the theoretical and technical skills they need, coupled with the open-mindedness required to qualify for managerial positions in the various sectors of their field of specialization.
+Students graduating from the ICAP master's program acquire the theoretical and technical skills and open-mindedness required for managerial positions in the various sectors of their field of specialization.

 Prerequisites